 Not wanting my pesto to go to waste and having a pantry void of pasta, I looked into making my own pasta.
 How hard could it actually be?

 All it takes is flour and eggs, seriously that’s it.
 I had those ingredients on hand so what did I have to lose?
 I didn’t own a pasta maker or any semolina flour.
 All I had were my hands and some basic utensils but I could make it work.
+The Zero Waste Chef was the source of my inspiration and her original recipe includes using semolina, but having only plain flour available, I've produced a more basic Zero Waste pasta recipe.

 Making the dough was easy and I just wanted some simple “spaghetti-ish looking” pasta.
 So I rolled out my dough as thin as possible then rolled it into a scroll and cut out my noodles.
 Couple of minutes in the pot and then voila, fresh Zero Waste pasta ready to serve.
 I didn’t think it could be done but I definitely proved myself wrong.